Paterson-Sun-Lab/sdMAF-0.0.3/README.md

 # sdMAF 0.0.3 Manual

-sdMAF 0.0.3 is a R based commend-line tool used to compute sex differences in allele frequencies.
+sdMAF 0.0.3 is a R based command-line tool used to compute sex differences in allele frequencies.

 sdMAF is free and comes with ABSOLUTELY NO WARRANTY.